Deep Impact (film): Critical reception

+Accolades

 At the 1998 Stinkers Bad Movie Awards, the film was nominated for Worst Supporting Actress for Leoni (lost to Lacey Chabert for Lost in Space) and Worst Screenplay For A Film Grossing More Than $100 Million (Using Hollywood Math) (lost to Godzilla).
+The film was also nominated for Best Science Fiction Film at the Saturn Awards but lost to both Dark City and another asteroid film, Armageddon.